Democracy Without Borders

 Democratic rights are under threat in many countries.
 A UN Special Rapporteur on Democracy appointed by the Human Rights Council can help protect and strengthen democracy.
 The rapporteur should not only address deficiencies but also highlight good practices.

-On the occasion of the 75th anniversary of the Universal Declaration of Human Rights on 10 December 2023, Democracy Without Borders together with like-minded groups calls for the appointment of a UN Special Rapporteur on Democracy.
+On the occasion of the 75th anniversary of the Universal Declaration of Human Rights on 10 December 2023, a joint call for the appointment of a UN Special Rapporteur on Democracy was launched which is now endorsed by over 150 like-minded groups.

 News and developments in this campaign